verrazzano/verrazzano/install.md

 `kubectl get ingress -A`

-Simply prefix `https://` to the host name to get the URL.
+To get the URL, simply prefix `https://` to the host name.
 For example `https://rancher.myenv.mydomain.com`

 Following is an example of the ingresses:
 ```